dfinity/examples/motoko/invoice-canister/README.md

 To run unit tests, use `make test`.

-To run the end-to-end JavaScript tests, first install fresh with with `./install-local.sh`.
-Then, run `npm test`.
+To run the end-to-end JavaScript tests, use `make e2e`.

 ## Caveats